 Since the massage mixture aids in exfoliation, you may find your skin feeling softer and brighter.
 You'll be surprised by how new your skin's appearance looks after a few warm bath soaks with lavender Epsom salt.

-I want people living with health issues to keep in mind that Epsom salt may not be right for them.
+As a disclaimer, I want people living with health issues to keep in mind that Epsom salt may not be right for them.
 People with diabetes should seek the advice of physicians before a foot soak.
 You can always resort to aromatherapy using diffusers if you're not sensitive to essential oils.
+Eucalyptus is believed to offer some of the same benefits as lavender, such as relaxation.

 Epsom Salt With Lavender Benefits